chienh0/image_editor/README.md

-## Image Editor: Apply Filters Web Images using the Terminal
+## Image Editor: Filters Web Images using the Terminal
 ### Project Goal
 To enable users to filter web images using only a URL.